 Parts of these counties are also closed to firearms hunting during the antlerless portion: Franklin and Jefferson.

-You can fill two firearms antlerless deer permits in these counties (marked in orange on the map): Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Greene, Jackson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, and Sullivan.
+Counties in orange - You can fill two firearms antlerless deer permits during firearms deer season (all portions combined) in these counties: Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Greene, Jackson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, and Sullivan.

-You can fill two firearms antlerless deer permits in parts of these counties (marked in orange on the map): Cass, Franklin, Jefferson and Platte.
+You can fill two firearms antlerless deer permits in parts of these counties: Cass, Franklin, Jefferson and Platte.

-You can fill one permit in all other counties or portions of counties.
+Counties in blue - You can fill one firearms antlerless deer permit during firearms deer season (all portions combined) in all other counties or portions of counties.